You might think that taking a physical count of inventory is a tedious and time-consuming task.

 - Freeze all other activities.
 A full physical inventory requires you to stop other operations so that you don't throw off the count.
 You don't want staff picking and packing while you're trying to establish the inventory on-hand.

 - Take inventory.
 Finally, it's time to actually go through the list and count each product in your warehouse.
 Tally these up against the numbers in your system to uncover any areas where improvement is needed.
+Be sure to also calculate turnover with the inventory turnover formula.

 When Is a Physical Inventory Usually Taken?